manyducksco/borf/packages/client/README.md

     // Render once for each item in $list.
 Updates when $list changes.
     $.each($list, ($, self) => {
-      // Components in an each have unique keys.
-In this case we're just using the position in the list. self.key = self.$attrs.map("@index");

       // Return an <li> that contains the current value of this $list item. return $("li", self.$attrs.map("@value"));
     })